 Theatricality and performance runs in the family and perhaps this has had an influence on my imagination and writing.
 I gave many classical guitar recitals at music festivals and concerts throughout my school days, my great-grandmother was a piano teacher, my grandfather studied at The Royal Academy of Music and was a semi-professional singer in the 1940s (with even a fan club!), my great aunt trained at RADA (in the same class as Pat Hitchcock, Alfred Hitchcock's daughter), my mother was due to begin a scholarship at Sadler’s Wells (which was not realised unfortunately) and my eldest nephew is a brilliant professional magician and member of The Magic Circle (not that I'm biased at all but I highly recommend him - www.josephglass.com)

 I first found my stage feet in my teens with an amateur, annual, topical/satirical comedy revue company, which honed my writing and performance skills and which I loved performing in until my early thirties.
 In my twenties, I enjoyed singing at numerous venues in a four-part harmony choir and was also lucky enough to be involved in four large scale musicals with Applause Young Variety Club at The Bloomsbury Theatre (with West End musical and BBC comedy directors), which were great fun.
 From 2004 - 2011 I regularly performed a set of Gershwin, Berlin, Bart, Porter and Rodgers & Hart songs with a piano accompanist and since 2011 I have been singing with my guitar.
 (I began singing and playing guitar when I was age 7, before studying classical music).
-For the past 13 years, I have also been 'resident musician', performing twice a year in the tranquil setting of the 1930s conservatory at Broomfield Park, London.
+For the past 14 years, I have also been 'resident musician', performing twice a year in the tranquil and acoustically pleasing setting of the 1930s conservatory at Broomfield Park, London.

 Create Your Own Website With Webador